 In December 1951 the Regiment arrived in Korea as part of 1st Commonwealth Division to fight in the Korean War which had been raging since 1948.
 They remained there for a year taking part in many actions including B Squadron’s support of The Black Watch in the methodical effort to dislodge the Chinese from ‘The Hook’.
 The 5th Inniskillings left Korea the following month, arriving in the Suez Canal Zone just prior to its handover to the Egyptians and returned home to the UK the following year.

 In 1964 the Regiment had squadrons in three British territories Aden, Bahrain and Hong Kong and in 1965 served in the British Military Bases Libya.
 In 1966, A Squadron deployed to Cyprus to act in the reconnaissance role for the United Nations (UN) forces there to prevent conflict from breaking out between the opposing Greek and Turkish Cypriots.
 In 1968 the Regiment returned home and shortly afterwards were posted to the Garrison of Muenster, West Germany as part of the British Army of the Rhine.
 October 1973 saw another deployment to Cyprus as part of UN forces returning in May 1974.
 In 1981 the Regiment served on OP BANNER in Northern Ireland for 4 months.
+Further tours of duty were also completed 89/90 and 1992.
 In 1984 the Inniskillings returned to the UK but found themselves back in Paderborn, BAOR just two years later.

 In 1992, as a consequence of the Options for Change defence cuts, the Regiment was amalgamated with the 4th/7th Royal Dragoon Guards to form the Royal Dragoon Guards.